ABSTRACT WRITING RULES

 Three or more authors (Kirchler et. al., 2014: 90).

-10. Tables and Figures: Tables and figures should be numbered consecutively, as Table 1, Figure 1, in the text.
-All heading should be written bold but only the first letters should be capital.
-The titles of the tables and figures should be placed at the heading of the table or figures and centered.
-References belonging to table or figure should be under them.
+Tables and Figures: Tables and figures should be numbered consecutively, as in Table 1, Figure 1, in the text.
+All headings should be written in bold but only the first letters should be capitalised.
+The titles of the tables and figures should be placed at the heading of the table or figures and centred.
+References belonging to tables or figures should be under them.
 Text in the tables should be written in Microsoft Word format with Arial Narrow 10 or 11 pt.
-Figures and tables should be separated from the text by one-line interval.
+Figures and tables should be separated from the text by one-line intervals.